 Outbound leads, on the other hand, wind up targeting people who may have no interest or need for your product.
 Cold calls, a knock at the door or a booth at a festival will not meet with the same level of enthusiasm.
 You sought them out.
 They may express an interest, but it’s not usually the same level of interest as someone who proactively sought you out.

 What’s the Best Tactic Now?

 Even though there are far more reasons to practice inbound marketing, it may not be time to ditch outbound marketing completely.
 If your budget allows, you should consider mixing inbound and outbound marketing strategies, especially if you’re trying to expand into a new geographical region.

 In this case, you could run television and direct mail advertisements in the new region prior to launch and then focus on inbound marketing strategies after the official launch date.
 You may also consider mixing billboard advertisements with social media deals.

-If your company is on a tight budget, you may want to focus strictly on inbound, since outbound marketing can be costlier.
+If your company is on a tight budget, you may want to focus strictly on inbound, since outbound marketing can be more costly.
 You should always consider your potential ROI.
 Measuring your return on investment for billboards, television, or newspaper advertisements is much more difficult than determining ROI for online efforts.